spiffe/tornjak/CONTRIBUTING.md

 ## Contributor Guidelines and Governance

-Please see [CONTRIBUTING](https://github.com/spiffe/spiffe/blob/main/CONTRIBUTING.md) and [GOVERNANCE](https://github.com/spiffe/spiffe/blob/main/GOVERNANCE.md) from the SPIFFE project.
+Please see [CONTRIBUTING](https://github.com/spiffe/spiffe/blob/main/CONTRIBUTING.md) and [GOVERNANCE](https://github.com/spiffe/spiffe/blob/main/GOVERNANCE.md) from the SPIFFE project for community guidelines.

 > [!IMPORTANT]
-> Before opening a new issue or PR, search for any existing issues [here](https://github.com/spiffe/tornjak/issues) to avoid duplication.
+> Before opening a new issue, search for any existing issues [here](https://github.com/spiffe/tornjak/issues) to avoid duplication.

+If you're new to this project, we recommend you join us on [Slack](https://spiffe.slack.com/archives/C024JTTK58T) for discussion of potential new features.

 ## Pre-built images